Mukumbuta/Leaderboard/README.md

 A JavaScript project for the Leaderboard list app, using webpack and ES6 features, that consumes the Leaderboard API using JavaScript async and await.

 ## Built With
-- Major languages: HTML, JavaScript
+- Major languages: HTML, SCSS, JavaScript
-- Frameworks:
+- Frameworks: Bootstrap-v5
-- Technologies used: Linters, Git, npm, Webpack
+- Technologies used: Linters, Git, npm, Webpack, Sass

 ## Live demo